fltk-rs/fltk-rs/CONTRIBUTING.md

 C89 was chosen for the headers since bindgen works best with them.
 It's possible to contribute by directly modifying the .rs files in the fltk-sys directory.
 For the C/C++ code, the supplied clang-format formatting is used.
+Building the wrapper applies a patch to FLTK which disables building fluid and deletes the VERSION file which might throw-off the clang compiler on some platforms.
+Prior to creating a pull request, discard all changes done to the FLTK submodule.

 ### Contributing to the bindings
 The Rust code shouldn't use nightly or unstable features.
 Avoid pulling other dependencies.